Medical Assistant Degree

 - Free from felony convictions.

-- All sciences and Medical Terminology (BOFT117) must have been completed within the past five years.
+- All sciences and Medical Terminology (OTM117W) must have been completed within the past five years.

 Students who are accepted into the Medical Assistant program will:

-1. Submit a completed health record, including proof of required immunizations.
+1. Submit a completed health record within the past year, including proof of required immunizations.

-7. Provide an approved criminal background check through the college-approved vendor; the criminal background check must be initiated no earlier than October 1 of the senior year and students must successfully complete a drug screening.
+5. Provide an approved criminal background check through the college-approved vendor, which must be initiated no earlier than October 1 of the senior year, and students must successfully complete a drug screening.

 *The above criteria (1-3) must be completed prior to the first day of class of the second year or prior to registering for phlebotomy.